 Hyundai offers its new i10 with a choice of two petrol engines, a 1.0 litre and a 1.2 litre.
-All come as standard with a five-speed manual transmission, but buyers can opt for the 1.2-litre engine with a five-speed automatic.
+All come as standard with a five-speed manual transmission, but buyers can opt for the 1.2-litre engine with a four-speed automatic.

 A 'Blue Drive' version of the 1.0-litre i10 is also available, which delivers reduced emissions and improved economy compared to the standard version.